Calling Test

 7. Set a 90-Day Experiment

-You are not behind.
+You aren't behind.
 You are exactly where thousands of people who eventually found their calling were at 35.

 A Prayer for the Thirty-Something Searcher

-Lord, I thought I would have this figured out by now.
+Lord, I thought I'd have this figured out by now.

-I believe my twenties were not wasted — they were preparation.
-And I believe my thirties are not too late — they are the beginning.
+I believe my twenties weren't wasted — they were preparation.

 Show me what I was made for.
 Not what culture expects.
 Not what my parents planned.
 What You designed.